- Class: Mammalia

 A recent two-year spatial ecology study in the southern forests of Western Australia found that quokkas in the region had much larger home ranges and moved longer distances—up to 6.2 miles (10 km) per night!—than quokka in other areas.
 Twenty-nine quokkas (10 adult males, 16 adult females, and 3 subadult males) were fitted with VHF radio transmitter collars, providing hourly locations four times per month.
 Home ranges among female quokkas overlapped significantly, while males’ didn’t overlap with each other, but did overlap with multiple females.
 However, two males that emigrated away from the group during breeding season had core areas that significantly overlapped with other males, so their movement could have been in response to lack of mates or competitive behavior from other males.
 Or they just needed a change of scenery.

-It is perhaps no surprise that the largest quokka population is on Rottnest Island, a popular, car-free oasis 11 miles off the mainland coast.
+It is perhaps no surprise that the largest quokka population is on Rottnest Island, a popular, car-free oasis 11 miles off the mainland coast, with miles of sandy beaches and forests, and no predators.
 Here, quokka appear to shed their nocturnal lifestyle and readily mix and mingle with visitors.
-With miles of sandy beaches and forests, no predators, and no cars, it’s no wonder these animals are “smiling”!

 Rain or shine.
 The home range of quokkas also changes with the seasons.
 According to Walker’s Marsupials of the World, the wet season on Rottnest Island sees a home range used by quokkas covering 2.5 to 30.8 acres (10,000 to 125,000 square meters).
 During the dry season (November to April), the quokkas' feeding range increases to 5 to 42 acres (20,000 to 170,000 square meters).
 Some animals even move up in elevation to 5,900 feet (1,800 meters) to take advantage of soaks or fresh water seepages during the summer months, as there is little standing water available on Rottnest.